irwansyahwii/ecare-test/README.md

 application should be able to store this employees hierarchy.
 The end user should be able to search for an employee and display his/her managers up to the root of the tree.
 E.g.,

-1. When the user searches for “Evelina”, then the application should be able to show “Evelina”, and display her managers up to the root of the tree, which are: "Eveleen", "Kacie", and "Raelynn".
+1. [x] When the user searches for “Evelina”, then the application should be able to show “Evelina”, and display her managers up to the root of the tree, which are: "Eveleen", "Kacie", and "Raelynn".
-2. When the user searches for “Martin”, the application should be able to handle it.
+2. [x] When the user searches for “Martin”, the application should be able to handle it.
 For example, displaying a not found message.
-(Find other edge cases for bonus points) Please also refers to the attached `faulty-employees.json` file for another example.
+(Find other edge cases for bonus points)

+   [x] Please also refers to the attached `faulty-employees.json` file for another example.
 In this hierarchy, “Keane” and “Kylee” don’t have any hierarchy.
 The application should be able to handle it and display an error message such as “Unable to process employeee hierarchy.
-Keane, Kylee not having hierarchy”
+Keane, Kylee not having hierarchy”.

-   .
-(Find other edge cases for bonus points)
-   Another example can be seen from `another-faulty-employees.json` file.
+   [x] (Find other edge cases for bonus points) Another example can be seen from `another-faulty-employees.json` file.
 In this hierarchy, “Linton” has multiple managers.
 The application should be able to handle it and display an error message such as “Unable to process employee tree.
 Linton has multiple managers: Fletcher, Tabitha”